Ankushpine/Picture-Gallery/README.md

 ### Hosted link: https://pine-picture-gallery.netlify.app

+### 🛠️ Tech Stack:
+- React JS: Harnessing the power of React for a modular and efficient codebase.
+- CSS3: Stylish and responsive design for a modern look.

 ## How to setup the project on local system
 - Clone this project to your local system.
 - Run `npm install` to install required dependencies.